 So what do you do in a bear market?
 When the winter returns again?

-I once read the advice from a business wonderkind to sell down market in a down market.
+I once read the advice from a business wunderkind to sell down market in a down market.
 The rationale was that there’s always something to sell.
 In a strong market you might sell premium, in a bear market you might sell efficient.

 This is true, as far as it goes.
 But you wouldn’t want to execute this strategy from the same business.
 If BMW created a budget hatchback to match the tough times they’d destroy the value of the rest of their fleet.